-Studies reviewed by Paul Sneddon in his report for the HSE show an average time to symptoms of 5-10 minutes and an average time to unconsciousness of 8- 20 minutes.
+Studies reviewed by Paul Sneddon in his report for the HSE show an average time to symptoms of 5-10 minutes and an average time to unconsciousness of 8-20minites.

 The average time from loss of consciousness to death is 8-20 minutes.
 It is impossible to say how long anyone will last.
 All the test subjects were considerably younger and lighter than the average diver.
-Subjects wore various harnesses, tested to EN standards, and underwent a 100kg torso test.
+Subjects were wearing various harnesses, which were tested to EN standards which is a 100kg torso test.

-For test purposes, a diver is calculated to weigh 150kg.
-In addition, the subjects in Paul Sneddon's report would not have just completed a six-hour dive and possibly be suffering from dehydration, fatigue, blood loss, hypothermia, pain, or the reason for their being incapacitated (possibly hypoxia, anoxia, hyperoxia, or trauma).
+A diver is calculated to weigh 150kg for test purposes.
+In addition, the subjects in Paul Sneddon's report would not have just completed a six hour dive and possibly be suffering from dehydration, fatigue, blood loss, hypothermia, pain nor the reason for their being incapacitated (possibly hypoxia, anoxia, hyperoxia or trauma).

-Rescuers can quite quickly kill a suspended patient and, in the past, have probably done so.
-The blood pooled in the legs gradually becomes toxic and hypoxic in the same way that a crush injury does, and, if suddenly released back into the torso, can cause kidney failure.
+Rescuers can quite easily kill a suspended patient, and in the past have probably done so.
+The blood pooled in the legs gradually becomes toxic and hypoxic in the same way that a crush injury does and if suddenly released back into the torso can cause kidney failure.